Research at the Physics Graduate School

 Physics of Waves & Matter (PhOM)

-This involves the study, description, and application of the principles and phenomena of physics at scales ranging from the atom to the planet, as well as the emergence of complexity in systems with (very) numerous components, governed by multiple interactions in cooperation or competition.
+This involves the study, description, and application of the principles and phenomena of physics at scales ranging from the atom to the planet, as well as the emergence of complexity in systems with (very) many components, governed by multiple interactions in cooperation or competition.
 It includes the fields of extreme light, the physics of neutral or ionised dilute media (including atomic physics, molecular physics, and plasma physics), nanophysics, growth and properties of materials, the physics of quantum coherence and correlations (including quantum materials and topology effects), quantum entanglement and technologies, optics and photonics, complex systems and matter.
 PhOM teams lead research programmes in fundamental and applied physics, experimental as well as theoretical, within their disciplinary field as well as in the broad interdisciplinary context.

 Physique of the 2 Infinities (P2I)